markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Selection: Deploying to a PaaS (Heroku)

+- What is a PaaS?
+- Utilizing Heroku
+- Testing the deployment manually
+- Deployment to Heroku

 in Section 10 you will learn how to deploy a model using platform as a service.